 I refuse to sell advertising on any website I manage or any product I manage, so this is the only way I make even a modicum of money from this hobby.
 It really does make a dent in my gas money bills, so I want to thank everyone who purchases a calendar for your support.

 BONUS!!I'm a huge fan of FDR-era (1933-1942) post offices, more than 1,000 of which house beautiful examples of New Deal artwork.
-Last year I introduced a second calendar that overlaps somewhat with our postal fandom, and this year I'm bringing it back: New Deal Legacy: 2020!
+Last year I introduced a second calendar that overlaps somewhat with our postal fandom, and this year I'm bringing it back: [retired link] New Deal Legacy: 2020!

 It features a bit of postal goodness from the FDR era, but goes way beyond to highlight some of the myriad of accomplishments put forth by various New Deal agencies across the country, including the Works Progress Administration (WPA), Public Works Administration (PWA), and Civilian Conservation Corps (CCC).